 - 1. The assisted lease for the old unit has terminated because the HA has terminated the HAP contract due to owner breach. - 2.
 The HA has terminated the HAP contract because the family is no longer eligible for the current number of bedrooms. - 3.
-To determine whether the family is eligible for continued assistance, a full reexamination will be done prior to approval of any relocation, unless the Eligibility Questionnaire and verifications in the file are dated within the last 60 days.
-A household may request one extension of the notice to vacate and it must be approved by the landlord. - 4.
-The owner has given the family a notice to vacate and the family is eligible for continued assistance. - 5.
-The family has given proper notice of lease termination and is eligible for continued assistance. - 6.
+The owner has given the family a notice to vacate and the family is eligible for continued assistance. - 4.
+The family has given proper notice of lease termination and is eligible for continued assistance. - 5.
 The family: - a.
 Has an income change that will result in a zero HAP at the new assisted unit.
 In these cases, the contract with the owner will be for a six-month period only (180 days). - b.
 Is currently at zero HAP and must relocate because the current assisted unit is either in foreclosure or up for sale.
-In these cases, the new contract will only be for the remaining time period left of the original 180 days since the last HAP paid (i.e. the 180 day time period at zero HAP does not restart and includes but is not limited to the time spent searching for a new unit as well as any inspection time and RFTA disapprovals).

-7. A mutual agreement has been signed by both the Owner and participant.
+In these cases, the new contract will only be for the remaining time period left of the original 180 days since the last HAP paid (i.e. the 180 day time period at zero HAP does not restart and includes but is not limited to the time spent searching for a new unit as well as any inspection time and RFTA disapprovals). - 6.
+A mutual agreement has been signed by both the Owner and participant.
 This applies when a participant is requesting to move before the expiration of the lease term or the owner wishes a participant to move before the expiration of the lease term.